Char-Hunt/Data-Retrievals/README.md

 ## Task 3.
 List employees in specific departments

 In this task, you need to retrieve a list of all the employees in the Finance and Sales departments to obtain their office numbers.
-A notice about handling confidential financial information will be posted to these offices.
+A notice about proper handling of confidential financial information will be posted to these offices.

    1. Filter the rows returned from department column in the employees table to include only employees from the 'Finance' department.
 Replace X with the appropriate column name and Y with the appropriate value to complete the filter:
 ![1545b044e75rf8iyfgk703r6t7g_3](https://github.com/Char-Hunt/Data-Retrievals/assets/138831832/dccf37f7-b5fc-4454-b6a2-db17ab9c14fc)